Fannon/mobo/examples/init/model/SCHEMA.md

                 }
             ]
         },
-        "allOf": {
-            "$ref": "#/definitions/schemaArray"
-        },
-        "anyOf": {
-            "$ref": "#/definitions/schemaArray"
-        },
         "oneOf": {
             "$ref": "#/definitions/schemaArray"
         },
         "$extend": {
             "type": "string",
             "description": "This references another mobo json file.
-It will be included through inheritance, all existing attributes in the parent object will be overwritten.", "properties": {
+It will be included through inheritance, all existing attributes in the parent object will be overwritten."
-                "showForm": {
-                    "type": "boolean",
-                    "default": true,
-                    "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the edit form view."
-                },
-                "showSite": {
-                    "type": "boolean",
-                    "default": true,
-                    "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the vie page view."
-                }
-            }
         },
         "$reference": {
             "type": "string",